Courtesy and Safety

 - Never approach a moving vehicle or attempt to knock on its doors or windows to capture the driver's attention.

-- If you are standing on or near the tracks, you may not see, hear or feel the vibration of an approaching train.
+- Stay clear of the tracks.
+If you are standing on or near the tracks, you may not see, hear or feel the vibration of an approaching train.
 Be alert and watchful.

 - Capital Metro has a zero-tolerance policy for trespassing within the railroad right-of-way.